 We need to make a conscious effort and take the time to stop and enjoy the wonders of the world.

 Please remind yourself to look at the world as if a newborn baby, all you need to do is put yourself in the child’s shoes.
-We need to remember what it is to look at the world through a child’s perspective.
+Moreover, we need to remember what it is to look at the world through a child’s perspective.
 Life can, at times, feel mundane.
 Our own life experiences have possibly left us jaded to specific experiences.
 Seeing the world and its lessons from fresh eyes can genuinely bring new perspectives, skills, and can lead to innovation.
-Your curiosity about the world and desire for knowledge and exploration will serve as a model for their own.
+That is to say, your curiosity about the world and desire for knowledge and exploration will serve as a model for their own.

 Allow some time for our students to lead their learning by offering choices for exploration.